sigcsets/sigcse_website/events/iticse/conferences.md

 layout: page
 ---

-Follow the links to conference web sites and proceedings.
+Follow the links to conference web sites and proceedings in the ACM DL.

 {% assign items = site.data.iticse.conferences | sort: 'year' | reverse %}
-{% for c in items %}{% include iticse-listing.md %}{% endfor %}
+{% for c in items %}{% include item-iticse.md %}{% endfor %}